 - Products that don’t list quantity of electrolytes per serving – If you’re spending the money, you should know what you’re getting.
 Is it an actual electrolyte drink or just a sweet colorful beverage?

 - If it’s not salty, it’s not right – If the drink isn’t salty, it might not be an effective electrolyte option.
 The right blend of natural sweet and salty is the goal.
 You NEED the salt to get it right.

 Selecting the Right Electrolyte Powder

-We spent years developing something that we craved, that our kids would beg for, and that wasn’t expensive.
+We spent years developing something that we craved, that our kids would beg for, and that wasn’t expensive (yet had the best of the best ingredients).
 We knew that combining an active lifestyle and a low-carb way of eating would require electrolyte supplementation.
 Luckily for us, we have a gluten free, low carb commercial kitchen and we are now producing our very own blend (available for sale at Explorado Market).

 Salty Lemon Twist Essential Electrolytes by Explorado Market

 - Sugar Free – but couldn’t have a weird tasting sweetener